RyanChang123/Final-Project/README.md

     import numpy as np
     import matplotlib.pyplot as plt
     import plotly.express as px

+# Review Parts in this Order
-# 1. Finish Reading the README.md
+    1. Finish Reading the README.md
-# 2. Read the FINAL PROPOSAL
+    2. Read the FINAL PROPOSAL
-# 3. Load the Builder.ipynb
+    3. Load the Builder.ipynb
-# 4. Read the Concluding thoughts
+    4. Read the Concluding thoughts

 # Key information:
     - Analysis is based off year 2020 - 2023